The Sims: The Sims Social

 Launched in August 2011, The Sims Social was a Flash-based game developed by Playfish for Facebook.
 EA announced the game was upgraded from Beta to Live status in a press release issued on August 23, 2011.
-Due to players' negative responses, the game has been shut down and was removed from Facebook on June 14, 2013.
+The game was shut down and removed from Facebook on June 14, 2013.

-Console and handheld versions
+Console, handheld, and mobile releases

 The Sims era

 The Sims was the game's first console release and shares the same name as the PC game.
-It was released for the PlayStation 2, Xbox, and Nintendo GameCube.
+It was released in 2003 for the PlayStation 2, Xbox, and Nintendo GameCube.
 The gameplay is similar to the PC version but follows a mission-based storyline in addition to the sandbox mode found in the original game.
 Objectives are added which allow the player to unlock new furniture and locations.

 The Sims Bustin' Out is the second title in The Sims console series.
 Bustin' Out was released in the fourth quarter of 2003 for the PlayStation 2, Xbox, and Nintendo GameCube.
 Much like its predecessor, the game features two modes: Bust Out Mode, which is mission-based gameplay, and Freeplay Mode which is similar to the original The Sims PC game.
 The PlayStation 2 version featured the option to play online, though EA no longer supports it.
 Separate handheld versions were developed for the Game Boy Advance and N-Gage, which allow the player to directly control the Sim character for the first time.

 The Urbz: Sims in the City is a game focused on Sims living in an urban setting within Sim City.
 The player must earn a reputation and complete tasks for characters.
 It was released for Xbox, PlayStation 2, and Nintendo GameCube.
 It features Black Eyed Peas as NPCs.
 Like The Sims Bustin' Out, separate handheld versions were developed for the Nintendo DS and the Game Boy Advance, which serve as a sequel to their predecessors.

 The Sims 2

-The Sims 2, The Sims 2: Pets, and The Sims 2: Castaway have been released for various platforms including the Wii, PlayStation 2, PSP, Xbox, and Nintendo DS systems.
-The Sims 2: Apartment Pets, considered a sequel to The Sims 2: Pets by Electronic Arts, was only released for the Nintendo DS.

-In addition, EA has released several The Sims titles for the iPod Nano (3rd and 4th generation), the iPod Classic, and the iPod (5th generation).
+The Sims 2, The Sims 2: Pets, and The Sims 2: Castaway were released for various platforms including the Wii, PlayStation 2, PSP, Xbox, and Nintendo DS systems.
+The Sims 2: Apartment Pets was only released for the Nintendo DS.
+EA also released several spin-off The Sims titles for the iPod Nano (3rd and 4th generation), the iPod Classic, and the iPod (5th generation).
 Some of these titles include: The Sims Bowling, The Sims DJ, and The Sims Pool.

 MySims

 MySims is a series of console games created by EA for the Wii and Nintendo DS (with SkyHeroes being the exception).
-They feature Chibi-like characters (a tiny bit smaller and similar to the Wii's Mii avatars).
+They feature Chibi-like characters, similar to the Wii's Mii avatars.
 The first game in the series was released in September 2007.
 MySims SkyHeroes, the newest addition to the MySims line of games, was released in September 2010.
+A mobile spin-off game, MySims Puzzle Party, was released exclusively in South Korea in January 2010.